ahmadrezaM97/notes/notes/Fleeting Notes/GO method set.md

 Even in cases where the compiler could take the address of a value to pass to the method, if the method modifies the value -> the changes will be lost in the caller

+#### Should I define methods on values or pointers?

+* First, and most important, does the method need to modify the receiver?
+	* If it does, the receiver `must` be a pointer
+		* __Slices and maps acts as references, so their story is a little more subtle
+			* BUT change the length of

 _____